KaifAhmad1/sentiment-analyzer/README.md

    - 3. Deep LSTM: Demonstrated lower performance on this dataset.
 - **Inference:** The best performing model `(Random Forest)` is loaded in the app, and predictions are made based on TF-IDF features.

+## Application
-Application is hosted on Streamlit Cloud.
+- Application is hosted on Streamlit Cloud.
 You can check it out. - [Twitter Sentiment Analyzer](https://twitter-sentiment-analyzer1.streamlit.app/)
+- Google Colab link for all EDA, Wordcloud Visualization.
+[Google Colab](https://colab.research.google.com/github/KaifAhmad1/sentiment-analyzer/blob/main/NEXA_Sentiment_Analysis_System.ipynb)

 ## How to run it on Local Host
 - First, clone your repository from GitHub: